Stargazing in South Dakota: Experience the Midwest's Most Dramatic Dark Skies

 Palisades State Park

-The bridge, upper road, and parking lot around Split Rock Creek offers a clear & elevated view of open skies and the quartzite cliff faces that make this park so unique.
+The bridge, upper road and parking lot around Split Rock Creek offer a clear and elevated view of open skies and the quartzite cliff faces that make Palisades State Park so unique.

-Fee: $15 for a tent-only, non-electrical campsite, $26 for electrical campsite, $55 for a camping cabin, or $280 for the lodge.
+Fee: $15 for a tent-only, non-electrical campsite, $26 for an electrical campsite, $55 for a camping cabin or $280 for the lodge.
 A park entrance license ($8 per vehicle per day or $36 for an annual pass) is required.